NY, US · AI law tracker

 - What are the key dates for S9542?

-- No fixed deadline — currently in committee Primary source →
+- No fixed deadline — bill remains in committee.
+Primary source →

 - What is the current status of S9542?